-SOCW 8399 (3 Cr.); 8699 (6 Cr.); 8999 (9 Cr.): Doctoral Dissertation

-Dissertation hours are taken only on satisfactory/unsatisfactory basis.
-Students must have 9 hours of Dissertation credits to graduate.
+SOCW 8399 (3 Cr.); 8699 (6 Cr.); 8999 (9 Cr.): Doctoral Dissertation Dissertation hours are taken only on satisfactory/unsatisfactory basis.

 Final Dissertation Format Options and Guidelines

 Because of changes in the academy, especially in scholarly publishing, doctoral students want greater flexibility in disseminating their ideas.
 Working with their dissertation chair and other committee members, students may view their dissertation as a product marking a milestone in their intellectual development or as part of a process in becoming an independent member of the community of scholars and researchers.
 This will also keep our Ph.D.
 Program competitive with other programs that are offering this format.